 What are the Benefits of Identity-Based Zero Trust

-An identity-based zero trust approach has significant implementation, management and security benefits:
+An identity-based Zero Trust Identity Management as an approach has significant implementation and security benefits. :

 - Simple and Easy Deployment: Unlike network-based Zero Trust, no infrastructure changes and related downtime are required.
 There is no need to rip and replace anything in your environment.